Our team is ready to assist you!

 Corresponds to the "exposure time" of the sensor chip that controls the amount of light incident on it.

-The standardization of transmission and reception of television signals for a given geographic area.
-Standard industrial cameras and consumer video equipment, therefore, are designed to reproduce what is considered "live" video using a particular television signal format.
-Signal parameters include synchronization, number of scanlines, bandwidth, black and blanking levels, frame rate, aspect ratio, etc. For instance, EIA or RS-170 (monochrome) and NTSC (color) use 525 scanlines with a field rate of 60 Hz; CCIR (monochrome) and PAL (color) signals use 625 lines at 50 Hz.
-Video components of one signal format are not compatible with those of another.
+The standardization of transmission and reception of analog signals, typically determined by geographical region.
+Signal parameters include synchronization, number of scanlines, bandwidth, black and blanking levels, frame rate, aspect ratio, etc. Video components of one signal format are not compatible with those of another.

 Comparison of signal power to noise power, including dark current and other unwanted/unpredictable fluctuations.
 In imaging systems, it is expressed in decibel values for analog systems, and "bit" values for digital systems.
 Industrial cameras have no less than 46dB SNR, yielding 256 steps of contrast in the image.
 This corresponds to an 8 bit digital signal (28 = 256).
 Every 6dB of an analog signal converts to 1 bit when digitized.

 See also Noise Equivalent Power (NEP)